Intellectual Abilities: A Neuropsychological Insight

 Factors Influencing Intellectual Abilities

 Have you ever wondered why cognitive strengths vary so widely?
-Several factors shape intellectual abilities:
+Several factors shape mental capacities:

 Understanding these factors empowers you to make choices that nurture your intellectual potential.